Amazon’s Prime Early Access Sale continues today — here are the top deals remaining

 - Watch what you want, when you want with the 2021 Apple TV 4K.
 Itâ€™s on sale for 35% off.

-- Play your music on any format with the Victrola 8-in-1 Bluetooth Multimedia Center.
+- Play your music in any format with the Victrola 8-in-1 Bluetooth Multimedia Center.
 It’s on sale today for 37% off.

 - This PowerBear 4K HDMI Cable will ensure you have a solid connection.
 It is available for 20% off.